D-veloper/Comp4008_Team21/README.md

 Additionally, I integrated sound effects into the game using sound assets and a sound class provided by another teammate (@Kwadwo Dako).
 This enriched the user experience by adding an auditory dimension to our gaming project.

-I also integrated the Gameover screen designed by another teammate (@Helen Soremekun) with the game over backend logic written by (@Kwadwo Dako)main game.
+I also integrated the Gameover screen designed by another teammate (@Helen Soremekun) with the game over backend logic written by (@Kwadwo Dako) for the main game.

 Finally, I wrote logic to toggle player turns and assisted with debuging several issues.
 Notably, I resolved logical errors in the validation logic, invalid positions logic, computer move generation logic and addressed issues like circular import errors